 Also, truck drivers must be sure to provide consistent updates throughout the trip.
 This includes any delays, significant problems, or even if the drivers are running ahead of schedule.
 Trucks arriving early without notifying the customer can cause just as much of a headache as being late.

 Why Use Trip Planning Software?

-The benefits for trucking companies to improve load decisions, drive time, get better eta, and find truck efficiencies.
+The benefits for trucking companies are improving load decisions, driving time, getting better eta, and finding truck efficiencies.

 Plan quickly, deliver faster, delight customers and get home early.